 Hearing is an important sense for most animals.
 However, all animals do not hear all sounds.
-For example, humans can’t hear the sound a dog whistle makes, but dogs can hear that sound.
-Most marine mammals can hear sounds that humans can’t hear.
+For example, people can’t hear the sound a dog whistle makes, but dogs can hear that sound.
+Most marine mammals can hear sounds that people can’t hear.
 What sounds we, or a marine animal, can hear depends on the frequency of the sound and the intensity of the sound.
-For humans, the sounds we hear best are those used in conversation.
+For people, the sounds we hear best are those used in conversation.
 The sounds animals hear best are critical for survival like the sounds of predators, prey, and mates.

 You may have had a hearing test.
 The person being tested sits in a very quiet room with headphones.
 Sounds are played at different frequencies and intensities, and the person indicates when they hear a tone.
 This is called a behavioral hearing test.

 Behavioral hearing tests are conducted on animals that can respond if they hear a sound.
 In many instances, however, animals cannot respond, such as newborn babies or untrained animals.
 Another method for measuring hearing is by recording electro-physiological responses of the auditory system.
 The response of the auditory system is estimated based on the electrical activity of different parts of the central (brain) auditory system.
 Small electrodes placed on the surface of the animal’s head record the voltage produced when sounds of different frequencies and intensities are played.
 To actually test the ear itself, an electrophysiological test of the cochlea (inner ear), called an “Oto-acoustic Emission” test or OAE, can be conducted.
 In this test, a probe that contains a microphone and a speaker is placed in the ear.
 Sounds are generated by the probe and sounds the come back from the cochlea are recorded.